shandongfx/NIMBioSENM/_episodes/03-raster-data.md

 {: .output}

-#### 3.5 resample raster
+## 3.5 Resample raster
-we want the new layer to be 10 times coarser at each axis (i.e., 100 times coarser).
+We want the new layer to be 10 times coarser at each axis (i.e., 100 times coarser).
 In essence, we are resampling the resolution from 10 min to 100 min.

 ~~~